WEBPAGE UPDATED Tuesday October 1, 2019

-Oxygen – How much dissolved oxygen do live baitfish and fish need in livewells to survive transport all day and be healthy?
+Oxygen is vital – How much dissolved oxygen do live baitfish and fish need in livewells to survive transport all day and be healthy?

-PROFESSIONALS USE 100% COMPRESSED WELDING OXYGEN TO TRANSPORT LIVE FISH AND MAINTAIN DO SATURATIONS BETWEEN 100% – 120% DO SATURATION CONTINUOUSLY.
+PROFESSIONALS USE 100% COMPRESSED WELDING OXYGEN OR LOX TO TRANSPORT LIVE FISH AND MAINTAIN DO SATURATIONS BETWEEN 100% – 120% DO SATURATION CONTINUOUSLY.

 “As you know from previous Texas Gulf Coast Roundup events that you have seen, the hauling unit that is mounted on my trailer is operated with compressed oxygen.
 I maintain anywhere from 8-12 ppm of dissolved oxygen.”

 Robert is responsible for transporting live tournament C&R redfish, speckled trout and other species to release points at various location along the Texas Gulf Coast including Sea Center Texas.

 Robert Adami, Jr., Texas Parks and Wildlife Department, Natural Resource Specialist V, 4300 Waldron Rd., Corpus Christi, TX 78418, (361) 939-8745

 “We transport all sizes of fish as associated with the TPWD hatchery program.
 We use 600 gallon fiberglass hauling tanks, and a compressed oxygen system (porous diffusing tubes).
 We have not used a liquid oxygen system.
 Optimum dissolved oxygen concentrations in our trailers range from 6 – 9 ppm depending on fish density, fish sizes, and water temperature.
 During long distance hauls you should also consider pH levels in conjunction with ammonia (metabolic waste products).”

 Robert R. Vega, Manager, Texas Parks & Wildlife Department Coastal Marine Development Center